jkrieger6/Employee-tracker/README.md

 * Made using the latest versions of Visual Studio Code
 * Made with the latest version of GitHub
 * Made using the latest version of Node.js
-* Made using the latest version of Express.js
 * Made using the latest version of Insomnia Core

 ## Usage
-* To use this application, clone the repository to your local machine and run the following command(s) in your terminal:
+* To start this application, clone the repository to your local machine and run the following command(s) in your terminal:
 ```
-node server.js
+node app.js
 ```

 ## License